Solana CLI Basics

 The Solana CLI includes a built-in test validator for local development.

-In a separate terminal, run the following command to start a local validator:
+Run the following command to start a local validator:

 $solana-test-validator